Bridgwater tidal barrier: History

+20th Century flooding

 Historically, flooding on the River Parrett has occurred when both excess rainwater and high tides in the Bristol Channel, backflow upstream on the river.
 In December 1929, serious flooding upstream at Lyng and Athelney was in danger of overwhelming those villages, and to prevent this, the locals suggested cutting the dykes, but this would release a "tidal wave" 5 ft high, and combined with near 7 ft incoming tide, it was feared mass flooding would occur in the Bridgwater area.
 However, by early 1930, the locals had abandoned this idea and they seem "resigned to their fate."
 Several times, locals on the Somerset Levels have complained that their settlements have been sacrificed to save Bridgwater, but one Environment Agency official noted that that is what the Somerset Levels are supposed to do; retain the floodwater and release it slowly.

 Serious floods occurred in 1960, and as a result, defences against flooding were built along the Parrett catchment.
 One of the suggestions put forward after the 2014 floods was to build a giant lagoon in Bridgwater Bay which could generate electricity through the flowing of the tides, but could be allowed to store fresh floodwater and release it into the sea at low tide.
 Future flooding is based on modelling and estimates from the Environment Agency, which detail an increase of 20% of peak flow in all watercourses, coupled with a sea level rise of 500 mm by the year 2100.

+21st century barrier proposals

 In December 2019, proposals for the barrier were submitted in response to severe flooding in Somerset in 2014.
 (Note: A proposal for a £7.1 million tidal barrier downstream of Bridgwater was suggested in 1990.
 This would allow sea-going vessels to still access the port at Bridgwater.)
 The suggestion of a barrier after the flooding of 2014 estimated a cost of £30 million.
 The 2019 plan was costed at £99 million, and was expected to be delivered and operational by 2023, but this was delayed and government approval was not given until January 2022, with a view to the barrier being fully operational in 2027.